Who is RYDE for?

 - Don’t have access to a suitable vehicle

-- Don’t have someone with 4 years’ experience to accompany you.
+- Don’t have someone with a valid license and 4 years’ driving experience to supervise you.

 How do I access the program?